Macawls/OceanFSM/README.md

 ## 1. Creating a State Machine
 The StateMachineBuilder is used to create a state machine.
-It is a fluent API, meaning you can chain methods together to create a state machine.
+It uses the [builder pattern](https://refactoring.guru/design-patterns/builder)/has a fluent API, meaning you can chain methods together to create a state machine.

 ### Door Example
 ```csharp